Skip to content

 Omega-3 Index 3.2% 7.1% > 8%

-"Your inflammation is nearly normal," Dr. Chen said.
+"Your inflammation is nearly normal," Dr. Corposano said.
 "ESR is still slightly elevated, but considering where you started, this is remarkable progress.
 Your nutritional status has improved dramatically.
 How do you feel?"

 "Better.
 Not perfect, but better.
 I can work again—modified duties, but I'm back on site.
 Morning stiffness is maybe five minutes.
 Pain is usually 2-3 out of 10, sometimes zero."